larahfelipe/tronbridge/README.md

 - Mainnet (https://api.trongrid.io)
 - Shasta Testnet (https://api.shasta.trongrid.io)

---
+==

 Usage example (Mainnet):

 Account:
 - GET /v1/account/mainnet?address=<ADDRESS>

-  P.S:
+  Caption:
+    1. <ADDRESS> [STRING] is the account address that will be used to retrieve the account information (*).

-    1. Address parameter supports multiple addresses separated by comma.
+    * Address parameter supports multiple addresses separated by comma.

 - POST /v1/account/mainnet

+--

 Transaction:
 - GET /v1/transaction/mainnet?id=<TRANSACTION_ID>

+  Caption:
+    1. <TRANSACTION_ID> [STRING] is the transaction ID that will be used to retrieve the transaction information.

+- GET /v1/transaction/mainnet/all?address=<ADDRESS>&limit=<LIMIT>

+  Caption:
+    1. <ADDRESS> [STRING] is the account address that will be used to filter the transactions;
+    2. <LIMIT> [NUMBER] is the maximum number of transactions that will be returned (*).

+    * Limit parameter is optional, if it's not provided, it will default to 5.

 - POST /v1/transaction/mainnet/transfer
   body: {